Skip to content

 Beige stone building in the style of an English country manor with a grey slate roof in Saltaire Yorkshire

 Follow the Heritage Trail around the village to discover the many points of interest.
-You can pick up a guide in the Mill which is opposite the train station.
-Saltaire is still lived in today and you can get a sense of how well Salt provided for his workers with almshouses, a school and Church.
+You can pick up a guide inside the Mill, which is opposite the train station.

 15. Durham Dales, County Durham